katiestar99/ansible/docs/docsite/rst/dev_guide/platforms/vmware_guidelines.rst

 -----------------------------

 The ``datacenter`` parameter should not use ``ha-datacenter`` by default.
-This is because the user may not realize that Ansible silently targets the wrong data center.
+This is because the user may not realize that Assible silently targets the wrong data center.

 esxi_hostname should not be mandatory
 -------------------------------------